 The more you know, the better.

-Real heroes don't wear capes they teach
+Real heroes don't wear capes - they teach

 Nate Wragg was born in Davis, CA in 1983.
 He took an interest in drawing and painting at an early age.
 After graduating high school, he studied animation and design at The California Institute of the Arts in Southern California.
 Since then, Wragg has gone on to work as an illustrator and designer on various projects-including Ratatouille, Toy Story 3 and Puss in Boots.
 He was one of the primary character designers on the Pixar Feature Toy Story 3.
 As well as designing characters, Nate was also the Production Designer of Pixar’s short film Your Friend the Rat and has been involved in designing several main title sequences, most notably the animated end titles for Ratatouille.
 Most recently he was the Production Designer on Captain Underpants.

-Summer TERM Registration
+Spring TERM Registration

-Like how clear and constructive the feedback was.
+I liked how clear and constructive the feedback was.